piotrmurach/github/README.md

   issues.milestones(repo: 'tty').list
 ```

-Finally, you can use a bit of syntactic sugar common among ruby libraries whereby "username/repository" can be passed as well:
+You can also use a bit of syntactic sugar common among ruby libraries whereby "username/repository" can be passed as well:

 ```ruby
   issues = Github::Issues.new